Bin Akao: Ultranationalism

-In 1926, Akao "converted" (tenkō suru) to ultranationalism while still imprisoned and began his foray into right-wing Japanese politics.
+In 1926, Akao "converted" (tenkō suru) to ultranationalism while still imprisoned, embracing what he called "emperor system socialism," and began his foray into right-wing Japanese politics.
 Thereafter, he became a vocal opponent of the Soviet Union and communism.
-That year, Akao became cofounder and president of the Kenkokukai (National Foundation Society), a major ultranationalist organization of the 1920s that ultimately reached a nationwide membership of around 120,000.
-Akao was a close associate of legal scholar Uesugi Shinkichi, who allowed him to run the Kenkokukai from his home after the withdrawal of several prominent members left the organization without the means to fund their headquarters.
+That year, Akao became cofounder and president (later also associated with roles such as secretary-general) of the Kenkokukai (National Foundation Society; later evolving into or associated with the Greater Japan Imperial Rule Association / Dai Nippon Kōdō Kai), a major ultranationalist organization of the 1920s that ultimately reached a nationwide membership of around 120,000.
+To counter May Day, he organized the successful "National Foundation Festival" (建国祭) with support from figures like Sadao Araki and Kiichirō Hiranuma.
+Akao was a close associate of legal scholar Shinkichi Uesugi, who allowed him to run the Kenkokukai from his home after the withdrawal of several prominent members left the organization without the means to fund their headquarters.
+Around 1933, the group proposed a new holiday, the "Plum Festival" (梅の節句), inspired by the Kigensetsu, complete with dolls honoring Emperor Jimmu at the top, though it did not gain popularity.
+He also served as a director of the International Anti-Communist League (Kokusai Hankyō Remmei).

-One consistent aspect of Akao's thought was his respect for the power of the United States, having opposed the Pacific War from a nationalist perspective on the grounds that the United States was too powerful for Japan and therefore that fighting a war with it was foolhardy.
+One consistent aspect of Akao's thought was his respect for the power of the United States and Britain, having opposed the Pacific War from a nationalist perspective on the grounds that the United States was too powerful for Japan and therefore that fighting a war with it was foolhardy and played into Soviet communist strategy.

 In the 1942 election, Akao ran for the Tokyo 6th district seat in the National Diet as a "non-recommended candidate," meaning he was not recommended by the single national political party, the Imperial Rule Assistance Association (IRAA).
 Nevertheless, Akao won the election and received the second most votes in Tokyo and the fourth most votes of anyone in Japan.
 Like other independent candidates, Akao was forced to join the Imperial Rule Assistance Political Association after winning his seat, but he was expelled from that organisation after publicly rebuking Prime Minister Hideki Tojo in June 1943.